jahorta/Flycast-memory-engine/README.md

 ### Development
  - currently Linux and MacOs are not supported, so use at your own risk.
 Maybe they will be supported in the future.

-### Transferring a DME watch list to FME
-- changing the extension of the file from .dmw to .fmw

 ### Linux